 The District will provide school meals which meet or exceed nutritional standards required by state and federal school lunch programs.
 To encourage students to eat nutritious lunches, competitive food services will not be permitted to operate anywhere on school premises during or for a period of one hour before and after the lunch period.

 Students are to eat breakfast and lunch during their assigned times.

-Due to COVI-19 protocols breakfast and lunch will be eaten in the classroom or other established areas.
-The cost for breakfast will be \$1.50 for grades K12 and \$1.75 for adults.
+The cost for breakfast will be \$1.50 for grades K-12 and \$1.75 for adults.

 The cost for lunches will be: